zsediqyar/node_boiler_plate/README.txt

-This is a boiler plate for any future project.
+Work ready Node JS setup for starting any new project.

-Setting up for a new project can be time intensive, therefore, this can be used as a ready to jump for any project.
+Setting up for a new project can be time intensive, therefore, this can be used as a ready to jump for work.

 The setup is very basic, but, you can of course customise it as per your choice.